dgabriele/store/README.md

 ### Symbols
 Select statements are written with the help of a class called `Symbol`.
 A symbol is a variable used to express what you want to select and how.
-Suppose you had a store of "user" records.
-In this case, you could write query to selects all users created after a certain cut-off date using a symbol:
+Suppose you had a store of _user_ records.
+Then, using a symbol, You could write a query to selects all users, created after a certain cut-off date.

 ```python
 user = user_store.symbol()